 The Injection Molding Process

-After proper cooling, the parts are ejected from the mold, in many cases, ready to be used as finished product.
-In some projects, further processing is required and injection molded parts are often painted, silkscreened or coated with specialty coatings for aesthetic or functional purposes.
+After proper cooling, the parts are ejected from the mold, in many cases, ready to be used as the finished product.
+In some projects, further processing is required and injection molded parts are often painted, silk screened or coated with specialty coatings for aesthetic or functional purposes.

 The Advantages of Injection Molding

-Searching for an injection molding company in the Southeast area of the U.S.A?
-Contact API of North Carolina.
-Located just outside of Raleigh, Advanced Plastifom, Inc., offers customers the expertise of staffed engineers and on-site manufacturing and inventory management.
-From concept to delivery, API is your answer for custom plastic products manufactured in South Carolina, Pennsylvania, Maryland, and Georgia.
+Searching for an injection molding company in the Southeast or Mid-Atlantic area?
+We can help!
+Our North Carolina thermoforming and injection molding company offers customers the expertise of staffed engineers, experienced work crews, and multiple value-added services to improve your supply chain practices.
+From concept to delivery, API is your answer for custom plastic products manufactured in North Carolina, South Carolina, Pennsylvania, Maryland, Tennessee, Georgia, and Virginia.

 To get started on your injection molding project, please contact us today by calling 919-404-2080 or filling out our form below to discuss your custom plastic manufacturing needs.

 Please contact us today by calling 919-404-2080 or filling out our form below to discuss your custom plastic manufacturing needs.